Our customer service gurus make it look so easy, but the telco lingo doesn’t come naturally to the rest of us mere mortals.

 The difference between Prepaid and Postpaid isn’t rocket science, but we reckon it’s pretty important to understand.

 I like to think of Prepaid as going to a café without table service.
 I tell them what I want and I pay for it upfront.
 Postpaid is like having table service – the waiter will take my order first and then I pay for what I’ve had after I’m done – easy!

 Auto Recharge vs. Auto Renewal

 A lot of us are guilty of confusing auto-recharge and auto-renew, so don’t worry if these phrases stump you too.
 Here’s the score:

 - Auto recharge (a.k.a. auto top-up) is when we automatically add credit to your Prepaid service.
 You nominate the amount you’d like to recharge your service with when your balance hits a minimum level.

-- Auto renewal is the default setting for amaysim FLEXI and UNLIMITED, as well as our data plans.
+- Auto renewal is the default setting for amaysim UNLIMITED, as well as our data plans.
 These plans will automatically renew every 30 days for your convenience.
 Don’t worry, you can easily turn this feature off in My amaysim if you’re not into it.

 So in short, when you hear ‘recharge’ think credit or if it’s ‘renewal’ you should think ‘plan’.

 You’ll always hear us say that you don’t need to pay for flagfall with amaysim… but what isflagfall?!

 The fee originally came about from someone sitting at a massive switchboard, putting cables in different holes to connect calls.
 It’s essentially a call connection fee.
 Some telcos will bill you for connecting to another phone, and that charge is added to the price of the call.